You are using an outdated browser. Certain functionality of this site is disabled or non-functional with your current browser.

 - You will be notified via e-mail regarding the status of your petition within 2 business days of completion.

-- There will be a mandatory information session (March 7 @ 7:30pm in To be announced) for all candidates running for Student Government Executive Office.
+- There will be a mandatory rules meeting March 5 at 5:00pm in Tepper Simmons Auditorium B for all candidates running for Student Government Executive Office.

 Candidate Eligibility Requirements